rnpbr/opennetworking-docs/docs/en/index.md

 ---

 ## Getting Started
 To get started, read the [Configuration Guide](./Getting%20Started.md) to learn how to use the Netbox, Containerlab, and Netreplica tools together.

 ---

 ## Available Labs

-- [OSPF Lab](Laborat%C3%B3rios/ospf-lab/index.md) - OSPF Configuration lab based on Juniper's MX platform in a ring topology.
+- [OSPF Lab](Laborat%C3%B3rios/ospf-lab/index.md) - OSPF Configuration Laboratory based on the Juniper MX platform in a ring topology.

 ---